danReynolds/EARTH121/lessons/Hydrologic.md

 The size and roughness of the channel also contribute to friction, a smooth channel promotes a more uniform flow, water in an irregular channel can even form **rapids**, channels where turbulent flow extends up to the surface.

 ## Discharge and Changes Downstream

+The **discharge** of a stream is the amount of water flowing past a certain point in a given amount of time.

+Discharge is described by $\frac{m^{3}}{s}$

+The stream will increase the size of its channel by widening and deepening it so that less waiter is in contact with the bed and banks of the channel.

+Friction is reduced and the water flows faster.

+In the headwaters region where the gradient is steepest, the water must flow in a relatively small and often boulder-strewn channel.

+This creates drag and turbulent flow.

+Downstream, the bed material becomes smaller, offering less resistance to flow, and the width and depth of the channel increases to accommodate greater discharge.

+These factors permit water to flow more freely and rapidly and compensate for the decrease in gradient.
+A stream can therefore maintain a higher velocity near its mouth than upstream because of the greater discharge, larger channel and smoother bed.

+## Stream Erosion

+Streams erode their channels mainly by the plucking of loosened particles from their beds and by abrasion.

+Some erosion is also by the dissolution of soluble bedrock and channel debris.

+Common features of some riverbeds are rounded depressions called **potholes**.
+They are created by the abrasive action of particles swirling in fast-moving eddies.

+The rotational motion of the sand and pebbles acts like a drill to bore the holes.

+## Dissolved Load

+Most dissolved load is supplied by groundwater.
+As water percolates through the ground, it acquires soluble soil components, then ions, from deeper cracks and pores in bedrock.

+Eventually, much of this ion-rich water finds its way into streams.

+The velocity of stream flow has essentially no effect on a stream's ability to carry its dissolved loads.

+## Suspended Load

+Most streams carry the largest part of their load in **suspension**.
+The visible cloud of sediment suspended in the water is the most obvious portion of a stream's load.

+During flood stage, larger particles are suspended as well.
+Then the total quantity of material carried in suspension increases dramatically.

+The type and amount of material carried in suspension are controlled by two factors: the velocity of the water and the settling velocity of each sediment grain.

+**Settling Velocity** = the speed which a particle falls through a stationary fluid.
+The larger the particle, the more rapidly it settles toward the streambed.

+## Bed Load

+Coarser particles move along the bed of the channel as **bed load**.
+The particles that make up the bed load move by rolling, sliding and saltation.

+Sediment moving by **saltation**, leaping, appear to be jumping or skippnig along the streambed as particles are propelled upward by collisions or lifted by currents.

+## Capacity and Competence

+A stream's ability to carry solid particles is decribed by two criteria.

+The **maximum load** of solid particles that a stream can transport per unit of time is termed its **capacity**.
+The greater the discharge, the greater is the stream's capacity for hauling sediment.

+**Competence** of a stream is the maximum particle size that a stream can transport, based on its velocity.
+Fast streams have a greater competence than slower streams.

+The increase in discharge results in greater capacity, the increased velocity produces greater competence.

+With rising velocity the water becomes more turbulant.

+## Deposition of Sediment By Streams

+Whenever a stream's velocity slows, its competence is reduced and particles of sediment are deposited when their critical settling velocity is reached.
+This process called sorting, explains why particles of similar size are deposited together.